elmtree-askmo/cloudcannon-app/content/learn/sociology/what-is-trained-incapacity-and-how-does-it-affect-bureaucratic-adaptation-to-change.md

 url: /learn/sociology/questions/what-is-trained-incapacity-and-how-does-it-affect-bureaucratic-adaptation-to-change
 score: -1.0
 related_article1:
-    id: 165247
+    id: 165251
+    title: >-
-    title: What is the significance of specialization of labor in an ideal bureaucracy?
+        What is the role of line functions in public service organizations?
     subject: Sociology
-    url: /learn/sociology/questions/what-is-the-significance-of-specialization-of-labor-in-an-ideal-bureaucracy
+    url: /learn/sociology/questions/what-is-the-role-of-line-functions-in-public-service-organizations
 related_article2:
+    id: 165245
+    title: >-
+        What are the key elements of Max Weber's classical organizational theory?
+    subject: Sociology
+    url: /learn/sociology/questions/what-are-the-key-elements-of-max-webers-classical-organizational-theory
+related_article3:
     id: 165246
+    title: >-
-    title: How does traditional authority differ from charismatic authority in terms of legitimacy?
+        How does traditional authority differ from charismatic authority in terms of legitimacy?
     subject: Sociology
     url: /learn/sociology/questions/how-does-traditional-authority-differ-from-charismatic-authority-in-terms-of-legitimacy
-related_article3:
-    id: 165253
-    title: How do centralization and decentralization differ in terms of decision-making power distribution?
-    subject: Sociology
-    url: /learn/sociology/questions/how-do-centralization-and-decentralization-differ-in-terms-of-decisionmaking-power-distribution
 related_article4:
-    id: 165253
+    id: 165252
-    title: How do centralization and decentralization differ in terms of decision-making power distribution?
+    title: >-
+        What are the trade-offs involved in determining the ideal span of control?
     subject: Sociology
-    url: /learn/sociology/questions/how-do-centralization-and-decentralization-differ-in-terms-of-decisionmaking-power-distribution
-related_article5:
-    id: 165246
-    title: How does traditional authority differ from charismatic authority in terms of legitimacy?
-    subject: Sociology
-    url: /learn/sociology/questions/how-does-traditional-authority-differ-from-charismatic-authority-in-terms-of-legitimacy
+    url: /learn/sociology/questions/what-are-the-tradeoffs-involved-in-determining-the-ideal-span-of-control
 ---

 &nbsp;